 "Mr. B., for some years past, has been subject to neuralgia, which has often threatened to terminate fatally; but this can be regarded only as the immediate cause of his decease.
 The proximate cause was one of especial singularity.
 In an excursion to the Ragged Mountains, a few days since, a slight cold and fever were contracted, attended with great determination of blood to the head.
-To relieve this.
-Dr. Templeton resorted to topical bleeding.
+To relieve this, Dr. Templeton resorted to topical bleeding.
 Leeches were applied to the temples.
 In a fearfully brief period the patient died, when it appeared that, in the jar containing the leeches, had been introduced, by accident, one of the venomous vermicular sangsues which are now and then found in the neighboring ponds.
 This creature fastened itself upon a small artery in the right temple.
-Its close resemblance to the medicinal leech caused the mistake to be overlooked until too late.